 Australia's oldest wine region is a beautiful destination.
 From fine wine and gourmet food to elegant accommodation and fabulous events, a Hunter Valley getaway offers a taste of the good life.
 Australia's most visited wine region is home to 150 top-class wineries, vineyards and cellar doors.
 Whether you're wine tasting, being pampered in one of the valley's day spas, or teeing off from a championship golf course, you'll enjoy a warm country welcome in the Hunter Valley.

-Explore the stunning Jervis Bay area within the unspoilt region of the NSW South Coast.
-Discover white sands and clear waters fringed by national parks filled with native wildlife and unique Aboriginal heritage.
-Water activities include kayaking, boating, fishing, diving, stand up paddle boarding and surfing.
-On land, enjoy bushwalking and cycling, or go whale watching from a coastal lookout point.
-This beautiful region offers relaxation in spectacular settings where you can do as much or as little as you choose.
+Explore beautiful Jervis Bay within the unspoilt region of the NSW South Coast.
+Discover fine white sands and crystal clear waters in a marine park home to dolphins and seals.
+You'll also marvel at majestic whales as they migrate along the coast.
+Enchanting national parks are great for bushwalking and are filled with native wildlife and fascinating Aboriginal heritage.
+Enjoy water activities including kayaking, boating, fishing, diving and surfing.
+This magnificent region offers relaxation in spectacular settings where you can do as much or as little as you choose.

 Experience a pleasant relaxed city nestling on the banks of the River Tamar where the North and South Esk Rivers converge.
 Launceston is often called the ‘garden city’ for its extensive parkland and flourishing gardens.
 It contains many historic buildings, a vivid reminder of the city’s heritage.
 This is the ideal base for exploring the rich and varied countryside surrounding the city.